 In addition, the University has qualified human resources and appreciable physical facilities that place it on a sound footing to start postgraduate programmes.
 The University has also sufficiently met the conditions for mounting postgraduate programmes, which include producing two sets of graduates and securing full accreditation for at least 25% of its programmes.

 The successes recorded in the undergraduate programmes of the University, which have secured NUC’s full accreditation (27 programmes as at 2020) encouraged the management of the University to set up a Committee in 2018 for the establishment of a School of Postgraduate Studies to commence Postgraduate Diplomas, Masters and PhD programmes.
-The Committee completed its assignment, and following the recommendations of the Academic Development Committee (ADC), and the Senate, the proposed postgraduate programmes have been forwarded to the NUC for resource verification.
+The Committee completed its assignment, and following the recommendations of the Academic Development Committee (ADC), and the Senate, the postgraduate programmes have been forwarded to the NUC for resource verification.

-The proposed Postgraduate Programmes that are due for resource verification as recommended by the NUC are as follows:
+The Postgraduate Programmes that are due for resource verification as recommended by the NUC are as follows: